scipy-conference/scipy_proceedings/papers/jaime_arias/paper.rst

 detection.
 However, HRF functions have been found to have different shapes in different regions :cite:`Handwerker04`, and to have different delays in specific populations :cite:`Badillo13`.
 They change depending on pathologies such as stenosis.

 Fig. :ref:`hrfs` shows some HRF functions estimated using PyHRF from BOLD data on a healthy adult acquired in a block-design setting with visual, auditory and motor experimental conditions.
 The parcels correspond to regions of the brain that are known induce evoked activity in response to these experimental conditions.
+Observe that the HRF estimates in the visual and motor regions (two first figures from left to right ) are well approximated by the canonical HRF whereas in the auditory ares (third figure from left to right), the recovered hemodynamic profiles peak earlier than the canonical shape.

 Standard methods (*e.g.,* GLM), with the posterior classical statistics applied, give statistical parametric maps (SPM) that describe the significance